Providing an international mindset to rural Japan.

 We offer market level salaries complemented with a lucrative equity package, accompanied with the ability to leave a footprint on the platform we are building.

-At the moment we are only looking for applicants who are currently within Japan due to visa difficulties caused by COVID-19, though in exceptional cases, we’ll consider initially hiring you on a remote contract until the borders open.
+At the moment we are only looking for applicants who are currently within Japan due to visa difficulties caused by COVID-19.

 Our response to COVID-19